leylabmpi/resmico/DeepMAsED-SM/feature_extractor/README.md

 ## Usage instructions
-I kept as much as possible the interface to the old `bam2feat.py` untouched, so this should be a drop-in replacement for `bam2feat.py`, with a few small tweaks
+I kept as much as possible the interface to the old `bam2feat.py` untouched, so this should be a drop-in replacement for `bam2feat.py`, with a few small tweaks:

-  - for speed reasons, the BAM files must be indexed (so that one can easily find the reads for a specific contig)
+  *  for speed reasons, the BAM files must be indexed (so that one can easily find the reads for a specific contig)
-  - for speed reasons, bam2feat doesn't write to the console; it needs an output file specified via the `--o
+  *  for speed reasons, bam2feat doesn't write to the console; it needs an output file specified via the `--o
    <output_file>` flag
-  - bam2feat writes directly to a gzipped stream; no need to gzip the result anymore
+  *  bam2feat writes directly to a gzipped stream; no need to gzip the result anymore

 ## Example of usage:
 ```